postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 <img alt="New folder in Private Network" src="https://assets.postman.com/postman-docs/add-new-folder-api-network-left-navigation-v9.jpg" height="500px"/>

-From the overview page, click **Create Folder** on the right to create a new folder.
+From the overview page, select **Create Folder** on the right to create a new folder.

 ![New folder in Private Network](https://assets.postman.com/postman-docs/add-new-folder-api-network-overview-v9.jpg)